Yoweri Museveni: Political pluralism and constitutional change

 In July 2005, a constitutional referendum lifted a 19-year restriction on the activities of political parties.
 In the non-party "Movement system" (so-called "the movement") instituted by Museveni in 1986, parties continued to exist, but candidates were required to stand for election as individuals rather than representative of any political grouping.
 This measure was ostensibly designed to reduce ethnic divisions, although many observers have subsequently claimed that the system had become nothing more than a restriction on opposition activity.
-Before the vote, the FDC spokesperson stated, "Key sectors of the economy are headed by people from the president's home area....
+Before the vote, the FDC spokesperson stated, "Key sectors of the economy are headed by people from the president's home area...
 We have got the most sectarian regime in the history of the country in spite of the fact that there are no parties."
 Many Ugandans saw Museveni's conversion to political pluralism as a concession to donors – aimed at softening the blow when he announces he wants to stay on for a third term.
-Opposition MP Omara Atubo has said Museveni's desire for change was merely "a facade behind which he is trying to hide ambitions to rule for life".
+Opposition MP Omara Atubo has said Museveni's desire for change was merely "a façade behind which he is trying to hide ambitions to rule for life".

 Death of John Garang

 On 30 July 2005, Sudanese vice-president John Garang was killed when the Ugandan presidential helicopter crashed while he was flying back to Sudan from talks in Uganda.
-Garang had been Sudan's vice-president for only three weeks before his death.
+Garang had been Sudan's vice-president for three weeks before his death.

 Widespread speculation as to the cause of the crash led Museveni, on 10 August, to threaten the closure of media outlets that published "conspiracy theories" about Garang's death.
 In a statement, Museveni claimed that the speculation was a threat to national security.
 "I will no longer tolerate a newspaper which is like a vulture.
 Any newspaper that plays around with regional security, I will not tolerate it – I will close it."
 The following day, popular radio station KFM had its license withdrawn for broadcasting a debate on Garang's death.
 Radio presenter Andrew Mwenda was eventually arrested for sedition in connection with comments made on his KFM talk show.